 On receipt of any such notification, the headteacher and/or DSL will ensure that teachers and other staff directly in contact with affected children support them with due kindness, care and sensitivity.
-In addition to supporting children, the process means that the school will also be in a position to offer parents and carers support as appropriate.
+In addition to supporting children, the process means that the school will also be able to offer parents and carers support as appropriate.